-In the world of beauty, donkey's milk is a source of youth known for millennia, and that we rediscover gradually.
-Donkey's milk is the closest to human breast milk, source of all beginnings.
-Nothing is more natural but also more universal and timeless.
+In the beauty world, donkey milk is a source of youth that has been known for centuries and that is being rediscovered little by little.
+Donkey milk resembles the most to breast milk, which is the source of all beginnings.
+Nothing is more natural, universal and timeless than donkey milk.

-Much later, Pauline, Napoleon Bonaparte's sister, is said to have used donkey's milk for skin care.
-In the 19th and 20th centuries, donkey's milk replaced milk in orphanages.
-In 1877, the Saint Vincent de Paul Hospital decided to set up a stable next to the dormitory for direct feeding of children.
-At that time, this beverage was also distributed in some large cities of France (Toulouse and Paris).
-Subsequently, donkey's milk was forgotten until a young farmer, in 1995, decided to resume its production in Ariège.
-Today, a small number of donkey's milk producers enable us to enjoy its beneficial effects.
+Much later, Pauline, Napoleon's sister, is said to have used donkey milk as a skin care product.
+In the 19th and 20th century, donkey milk replaced breast milk in orphanages.
+In 1877, the Saint Vincent de Paul Hospital decided to set up a stable next to the dormitories to feed the children.
+At that time, this beverage was also distributed in some large cities of France such as Toulouse and Paris.
+However, years later, donkey milk had already been forgotten until a young farmer, in 1995, decided to restart its production in Ariège.
+Today, a small number of donkey milk producers enable us to enjoy its benefits.

-But why is donkey's milk so good ?
-It is very different from the milk of ruminants that have multiple stomachs; their three-day digestion time oxidizes the fatty acids and vitamins.
-As humans, the donkey has a monogastric digestive system.
-Furthermore, due to digestion by fermentation, the milk of ruminants has a very high bacterial load; donkey's milk has enzymes (lysozyme and lactoferrin) which are powerful anti-microbial agents.
-Donkey's milk is very complete and very close to the woman's milk.
+But why is donkey milk so good ?
+First, it is very different from the milk of ruminants that have multiple stomachs; their three-day digestion time oxidizes the fatty acids and vitamins.
+Donkeys have a monogastric digestive system, just as humans do.
+Furthermore, the milk of ruminants has a very high bacterial load due to its digestion by fermentation.
+Donkey milk, however, has enzymes (lysozyme and lactoferrin) which are powerful anti-microbial agents.
+Moreover, donkey milk is very complete and very similar to breast milk.